How Pediatric Occupational Therapy Can Help Special Children

 Purpose of Occupational Therapy for Children

-• Promoting Self-Care.
-Therapy helps children develop self-care skills, such as dressing, grooming, and feeding themselves, so they can gradually become more self-reliant.
+• Promoting Self-Care: Therapy assists children in building self-help skills, e. g. grooming, dressing, and feeding oneself, so they can become progressively self-reliant.

 What Does a Pediatric Occupational Therapist Do?

-• Goal Setting.
-After the assessment, the therapist collaborates with the child’s family and other healthcare professionals to establish specific, achievable goals for therapy.
+• Goal Setting: Then the therapist works with the child’s family and other professionals on designing individualized goals of therapy suitable for the child after a thorough assessment.

 Different Types of Occupational Therapy & Its Benefits